Hidden universality in the merger rate distribution in the primordial black hole scenario: Hidden universality in the merger rate density

 for any $(m_1,~m_2)$.
-The quantity $\alpha$ on the left-hand side can be determined observationally in principle if a sufficient number of BH merger events are detected and the potential detection bias can be appropriately eliminated.
+As discussed at the beginning of Sec.~\ref{sec-dmr}, the merger rate density ${\cal R}$ can be determined in principle by observations if a sufficient number of BH merger events are detected and the potential detection bias can be appropriately eliminated.
+Thus, the quantity $\alpha$ on the left-hand side can be also determined observationally.
 In this sense, the left hand side can be determined by observations.
 Our PBH merger scenario predicts that this quantity is equal to $36/37$ for the upper case and $22/21$ for the lower case.
 In reality, what is realized lies between the above two cases, and the left hand side of Eq.~(\ref{consistency}) may take a value between the two values corresponding to the upper case and the lower case respectively.
 Given that the numerical values on the right hand side for both cases are close to $1$ (within less than $5\%$), the left hand side of Eq.~(\ref{consistency}) in the mixture case would be also close to $1$.
 Taking into account this possibility, we conclude that under the assumption of the uniform spatial distribution of PBHs the merger rate density satisfies the following relation \be \frac{36}{37} \le \alpha (m_1,m_2,t) \le \frac{22}{21}. \ee This relation is robust in the sense that it is independent of the underlying mass function.

 Similar conclusion can be drawn to the second case where $P_{\rm intr}$ is given by Eq.~(\ref{case2-Rintr}).
-In this case, the observable merger rate density (Equation~\ref{obs-P}) is given by \be \mathcal{R} =\frac{135 \sqrt{3}}{512\pi t} \frac{\nu^{\frac{16}{37}}}{\xi^{1/3} (1+\epsilon+\epsilon^2) {(1-\epsilon)}^2 } \frac{n_{\rm BH}}{m_{\rm max}^2} \frac{m_t}{m_{\rm max}} \int_{w_m}^\infty \frac{w^{\frac{21}{32}}}{w^{\frac{111}{32}}+1} dw. \ee As we have done in the case 1, let us evaluate the integral for two limiting cases ($w_m \ll 1$ and $w_m \gg 1$), separately.
+In this case, the observable merger rate density (Equation~\ref{obs-P}) is given by \be \mathcal{R} =\frac{135 \sqrt{3}}{512\pi t} \frac{\nu^{\frac{16}{37}}}{\xi^{1/3} (1+\epsilon+\epsilon^2) {(1-\epsilon)}^2 } \frac{n_{\rm BH}}{m_{\rm max}^2} \frac{m_{\rm t}}{m_{\rm max}} \int_{w_{\rm m}}^\infty \frac{w^{\frac{21}{32}}}{w^{\frac{111}{32}}+1} dw. \ee As we have done in the case 1, let us evaluate the integral for two limiting cases ($w_{\rm m} \ll 1$ and $w_{\rm m} \gg 1$), separately.